Air Conditioner Repair Checklist

 - Switch off electricity totally at the breaker or outside lever.

 - Clear greenery rubbish around the AC.
 Once you’ve removed bigger refuse within a two-foot space, you can use a soft brush or vacuum to slowly remove dirt from the equipment’s fins.
-Kinked fins can also hurt effectiveness, so you can attempt to straighten them with a dinner knife.
+Kinked fins can also hurt effectiveness.

 - Use a hose nozzle to slowly clean the fins from inside the system.
 Make sure to avoid getting moisture on the fan motor.